lakshmilux/Thyroid-detection/README.md

 Architecture

 Data Description
 The client will send data in multiple sets of files in batches at a given location.
-Data will contain different classes of thyroid and 30 columns of different values.
+Data will contain different classes of thyroid and some columns of different values.
 "Class" column will have four unique values “negative, compensated_hypothyroid, primary_hypothyroid, secondary_hypothyroid”.